twocentstudios/twocentstudios.github.com/_posts/2024-05-08-investigating-tsurukame-macos-bug.markdown

 This makes sense for a few reasons:

-- The selection bug was occuring ~0.5-1.0 seconds after switching review items; this amount of time is consistent with animations.
+- The selection bug was occurring ~0.5-1.0 seconds after switching review items; this amount of time is consistent with animations.
 - The responder chain is one of the few ways to programmatically alter `UITextField` and `UITextView`.
 - The UIKit internal behavior for text-related tasks especially is opaque and notoriously fickle between even point releases of iOS.
 - Mapping iOS input behavior to macOS is never 1-to-1, and is a hot-spot for leaky abstractions.